slatedocs/slate/source/includes/models/user-created.md

 ```

 ## DeliveryVisitLater
-A DeliveryVisitLater marks an unsuccessful delivery attempt, but also registers the need to visit the [Waypoint](#waypoint) in the future.
-A DeliveryVisitLater constitutes of a `DeliveryStatus.VISIT_LATER` DeliveryStatus.
-The `Waypoint` is continued to be optimized by the algorithm.
+A DeliveryVisitLater marks an unsuccessful delivery attempt, but also registers the need to visit the
+[Waypoint](#waypoint) in the future.
+A DeliveryVisitLater represents a `VISIT_LATER` [DeliveryStatus](#deliverystatus).
+Foxtrot will schedule a visit to this waypoint sometime in the future.

 ### `VISIT_LATER` use-case: